ncontiero/dkcutter/docs/advanced/calling-dkcutter-function.md

 # Calling DKCutter functions from Js/Ts

 > [!NOTE]
-> This feat is available in version 4.1.0
+> This feat is available in versions 4.1.0 and higher.

 You can use DKCutter from JS/TS: